ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 | Vision Transformer for Small Datasets (Inha University in South Korea) | 13.73M | 2  | 3000       |   5e-7     |   AdamW   |
 | Lensiformer (Ours)                                | 13.24M |         2         |    3000    |     5e-7     |   AdamW   |

+To access specific parameters for each model, refer to the notebook **training_and_compare_models.ipynb**, where the models are defined and trained.
+The implementation of the various Lensiformer models was carried out with the assistance of the [vit-pytorch project](https://github.com/lucidrains/vit-pytorch).

 # Results